 My travel plans

 I am on the editorial board of Foundation of Computational Mathematics, Differential Geometry and its Applications, and Linear Algebra and its Applications.

 PAPERS/PREPRINTS in past 5 years

-Geometry and complexity theory: to be published spring 2017 by Cambridge University press.
-Click here to see a draft copy
+Geometry and complexity theory: Cambridge University Press studies in advanced mathematics 169.
+Click here for a 20% discount and blurb Click here to see a draft copy

 Tensors: Geometry and Applications.

 AMS GSM 128.
 Click here to see table of contents and preface, and to order.